Skip to Main Content Skip to Footer Toggle Navigation Menu

 Work Schedule: Flexible within M-F 9am-5pm with weekend or evening availability for up to 1 event per week in September and October

-Work Location:2610 University Ave W, Suite 450, St. Paul MN 55114
+Work Location: 2610 University Ave W, Suite 450, St. Paul MN 55114

-Name of Organization: Rainbow Health Minnesota
+Name of Organization: Reconnect Rondo

 Duties: